Flu vaccine for children

 Where a child should get their vaccine depends on a number of criteria including their age, medical conditions and whether or not they attend school.

 If your child is eligible to get their flu vaccine at school, you will receive an invitation from your child’s school, usually during the autumn term.
+It is very important that you complete the school consent form, even if you decide you do not want your child to receive a flu vaccination.

 If your child misses their vaccination at school or if they are home-schooled, they should be offered a flu vaccine at a community clinic.